 The ministry, underpinned by Mater Foundation has a strong network of outreach services, including Indigenous and refugee health, and child and youth mental health services.
 It also includes Mater Research which opened in 1998 and since then has experienced significant growth, creating an internationally competitive institute with many original programs attracting top scientists from around the globe.

-The Brisbane Sisters of Mercy Congregation transferred governance of the ministry to Mercy Partners in April 2013.
+The Sisters of Mercy Brisbane Congregation transferred canonical governance of the ministry to Mercy Partners in April 2013.